kescobo/LOR_yehor_gradschool/main.typ

 I offer an unequivocal and heartfelt endorsement of Yehor Mishchyriak, and urge you not only to accept him into your program, but to actively recruit him.
-You can be sure I will be telling my local colleagues to do the same!